 Most Common CPT codes for Therapeutic and Modalities Procedures

-The following list contains the most commonly used therapeutic procedures codes and modalities procedure codes that would be rendered by an occupational therapist.
+The following list contains the most used therapeutic procedures codes and modalities procedure codes that would be rendered by an occupational therapist.
+Please note the importance of time in certain codes.

 Therapeutic Procedures Codes